pacbeckh/pitest/README.md

-#### Changes to fork:
+### Changes to fork:
-Included extra mutators mentioned in:
+Included extra mutators from PIT+, mentioned in:
  * Laurent, T., Papadakis, M., Kintis, M., Henard, C., le Traon, Y. and Ventresque, A., 2017.
 "Assessing and Improving the Mutation Testing Practice of PIT".
 International Conference on Software Testing, Verification and Validation.
  * Coles, H., Laurent, T., Henard, C., Papadakis, M. and Ventresque, A., 2016.
 "PIT: a practical mutation testing tool for Java".
 International Symposium on Software Testing and Analysis (pp. 449-452).
 [Link](http://researchrepository.ucd.ie/handle/10197/7748)
  * Laurent, T., Ventresque, A., Papadakis, M., Henard, C. and Traon, Y.L., 2016.
 Assessing and improving the mutation testing practice of PIT. arXiv preprint arXiv:1601.02351.
 [Link](https://arxiv.org/abs/1601.02351)

-The PIT+ version supplied in https://github.com/LaurentTho3/ExtendedPitest contains the extra mutators but the source was not made avaialable.
+The PIT+ version supplied in https://github.com/LaurentTho3/ExtendedPitest contains the extra mutators, but the source was not made available.
 We used [Java Decompiler](http://jd.benow.ca/) to obtain the changes made to PIT:
  * Java compiler version: 5 (49.0)
  * JD-Core Version:       0.7.1

-Unfortunately the original authors did not want to expose where they had hidden the "Matrix that contains for each mutant, by which test it was killed" feature.
+Furthermore, PIT+ is based on the two-year-old version 1.1.5 of PIT which lacks Maven support (something they "forgot" to mention in their publications).

+#### Mutant/test matrix
+The authors promised that the extended version of PIT offered a mutation matrix: A matrix that contains for each mutant, by which test it was killed.
+Which would be very convenient if one would want to calculate the subsuming mutants or do other experiments.
+Unfortunately, one of the authors who I was in contact with, Anthony Ventresque, did not reply to the question about how this feature could be activated.
-Given that this is not possible with the way PIT executes each mutant (and there were no notable differences between the decompiled version 1.1.5 of PIT and PIT+ ) we conclude that this feature was never made available.
+Given that this actually is not possible with the way PIT executes the tests for each mutant and given there were no notable differences between the decompiled version 1.1.5 of PIT and PIT+: I believe this feature was never there in the first place.

+##### The official readme:
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.pitest/pitest/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/org.pitest/pitest)
 [![Build Status](https://travis-ci.org/hcoles/pitest.png?branch=master)](https://travis-ci.org/hcoles/pitest)